Machynlleth

 This is when the case is referred to the Coroner.
 When someone dies suddenly or the doctor is unsure of the cause of death, or someone dies as a result of an accident, the Coroner’s Office is notified.
 You may still ring us regarding arrangements but we must liaise with the Coroner before arranging and confirming the Funeral Date.
 The Coroner’s Office involved will depend on where the person passed away.
 The Coroner will advise you when to register the death.

 When a baby dies before gestation, some parents are unable to attend the funeral, we assure you the funeral is carried out with dignity and respect.
-Quite often it is the local Hospital Trust that arranges the funeral, but should you require a private burial or cremation, we can supply you with a competitive estimate.
+Quite often it is the local Hospital Trust that arranges the funeral.
 We offer religious and non-religious burials or cremation of infants and children.
-If a child of under 16 years of age dies, we waive our professional fees for the funeral or cremation, you will only be asked to pay for third party cost i.e. coffin, clergy, etc.
+If a child of under 18 years of age dies, we waive our professional fees for the funeral, you will only be asked to pay for third party costs i.e. coffin, clergy etc.

 We, as your Funeral Director will liaise with the overseas Funeral Director or British Consulate or Embassy to arrange the necessary documentation to enable us to repatriate the deceased to our premises.
 You are responsible for the travel costs and overseas Funeral Director costs.
 We also repatriate overseas from the United Kingdom, please contact us for estimated costs involved.